google/casa-android/README.md

 ### Set up app module

-In the app module include the framework dependencies, Hilt and KAPT plugins in the app's build.gradle
+In the app module include the framework dependencies, Hilt and KAPT plugins in the app's `build.gradle`:

 ```groovy
 plugins {